dariusz89/zpo/README.md

 # Usage of object-oriented programming
-Project to pass the course: usage object oriented programming
+Project to pass the course: usage of object oriented programming

 ## Application subject
 **Database**